rsolano60/AntGuardian/README.md

 by replacing the examples inside quotes with the real values. (username and password is root by default)

-Real values should match the Ip, Username and Password of all the miners you want to monitor and control.
+Real values should match the IP address, Username and Password of all the miners you want to monitor and control.

-You can add or remove miners to ipList as you need
+You can add or remove miners from ipList as you need
 ```sh
 #SETUP:
 ipList = ('192.168....','192.168....','192.168....') #your miners, must have the same root password